thkuo/CompositeDatatypeTree/README.md

     ├── envs/ # yaml files for conda environments
     ├── Pseudomonas/ # methods and results of the Pseudomonas aeruginosa dataset ├── bin/
+	    ├──	tree_inference.sh # the commands for tree inference
-            ├── paper_figs.html # the visualizations with R
+            └── paper_figs.html # the visualizations with R
         ├── data/ # sampling locations
         └── results/
           ├── nuc.var.aln # the nucleotide alignment